Trade and Invest British Columbia is where you’ll find information and data on agrifood and seafood exports and learn about export opportunities.

 Learn more about British Columbia’s export opportunities in Japan.

 During the next 10 to 20 years, China is expected to become the world’s largest importer of agricultural and food products.
 The country’s rapidly expanding middle class presents excellent opportunities for our agrifood producers.

 China’s increasing interest in safe and secure agrifoods products has resulted in demand for our products.
-The Chinese mainland has become the second largest international market for our food products, with 2014 exports of $84.7 million, and an additional $35.6 million exported to Taiwan, excluding seafood.
-The Chinese mainland is the second-largest market for our seafood, with $179 million exported in 2014.
+The Chinese mainland has become the second largest international market for our food products, with 2016 exports of more than $140 million, excluding seafood.
+The Chinese mainland is the second-largest market for our seafood industry, with $365.3 million exported in 2016.
 Seafood exports, particularly crab, geoduck clams, hake, and herring, are top Canadian performers.
 Canadian seafood is known for its food safety and quality and health benefits.